- Admission Application Criteria

 Level Two: Indicate the ability to write in a scholarly manner in the discipline by satisfactorily completing GRN 890 for the culminating experience requirement.

 - How to Apply to San Francisco State University: The California State University Graduate application is online only (see below link for Graduate Studies Masters Application).
 One copy of official transcripts from all colleges and universities must be sent to the Graduate Division at the University.
-Please submit your application materials for the Fall 2017 semester by May 31, 2017.
+Please submit your application materials for the Spring 2018 semester by November 1, 2017.

 How to Apply to the Gerontology Program: The Gerontology Program is currently accepting student admission applications for the Master of Arts (MA) in Gerontology.
-The application deadline is May 31, 2017 for Fall 2017.
+The application deadline is November 1, 2017 for Spring 2018.

 The program application may be filled out online, then printed.
 Submit the completed program application, along with a statement of purpose for pursuing the MA in Gerontology, three letters of recommendation, and one copy of unofficial transcripts from all colleges and universities to the following address: